Key safety tips for using social media

 Report scams and abuse

-If you feel that someone is trying to scam you or that you have been scammed, you should report it immediately to the social media platform and to any institution that is affected (e.g. your bank).
+If you feel that someone is trying to scam you or that you have been scammed, you should report it immediately to the social media platform and to any institution that is affected, such as your bank.

 The Australian Competition and Consumer Commission (ACCC) has a useful website called Scamwatch.
-You can find out more on what to do if you think you are being scammed by visiting https://www.scamwatch.gov.au/get-help/where-to-get-help.
+You can find out more on what to do if you think you are being scammed by visiting the Scamwatch help page.

 Likewise, if you're a victim of bullying, harassment or intimidation online, report it to the social media platform and, where necessary, to the police.